Sadly, there’s another war taking place, this time Russia’s invasion of neighboring Ukraine.

-Unfortunately, war, or even a military strike, is not without its consequences, and if we do attack Syria, there’s a good chance the economy will take a knock.
+Unfortunately, war, or even just a military strike, is not without its consequences.
+Aside from the human toll, there’s a good chance world economies will also take a knock.

-As a result, gas prices will eventually tick higher, meaning businesses will spend more to conduct business, and consumers will pay more at the pump.
+As a result, gas prices will likely tick higher, meaning businesses will spend more, and consumers will pay more at the pump.
+But what about mortgage rates?

 War Means Seeking Shelter